aws-samples/sample-bda-redaction/README.md

 ### Local Development

+Run all of the following commands from within a terminal/CLI environment which can include [AWS CloudShell](https://aws.amazon.com/cloudshell/).

 Navigate to the root of the ```app``` directory before running any of the following commands to run the local development server by running the following commands:

 - Install NPM packages